-Recommendation 1.2(a) - Background checks on Directors
+Recommendation 1.2(a) - Background checks on Directors and senior executives integrity checks considered appropriate by the Board.

 The Board has responsibility for managing the process for the selection, appointment and re-election of Directors, including engaging external consultants to identify and propose potential candidates for directorships, and undertaking appropriate background checks on short-listed candidates.